test-mongodb-incubator/mdb_toolkit/README.md

 docker run -d -p 27017:27017 --restart unless-stopped mongodb/mongodb-atlas-local
 ```

+**OR**

+if you already have a MongoDB Atlas cluster, keep the MongoDB URI handy as you will need it :)

+---

 ---

 Integrating advanced search capabilities into your applications can often be complex and time-consuming.
 However, our latest MongoDB integration changes the game by **streamlining the process, reducing the amount of code you need to write, and making embedding effortless**.